-In comparison to December 26, 2015, working capital as of December 31, 2016 was impacted most significantly by changes in our inventory and accounts payable.
+In comparison to December 31, 2016, working capital as of December 30, 2017 was impacted most significantly by changes in our cash, inventory and accounts payable.

-- The increase in inventory resulted from the purchase of additional inventory to support new store growth as well as the acquisition of Petsense.
+- The cash balance increased primarily due to strong inventory turns at the end of fiscal 2017 stemming from the sale of cold weather seasonal merchandise. - The increase in inventory resulted from the purchase of additional inventory to support new store growth.
 We actively manage our inventory balances and in-stock levels at our stores.
-Average inventory per store decreased year-over-year principally due to an improvement in inventory turns of seasonal and cold-weather merchandise at the end of fiscal 2016 compared to fiscal 2015. - Accounts payable increased primarily as a result of new store growth along with timing of payments to vendors. - The decrease in accrued employee compensation is due to lower year-over-year incentive compensation and the timing of payroll accruals. - The increase in other accrued expenses is a result of Company growth and the timing of payments. - The current portion of long-term debt relates to the term loan which was entered into in fiscal 2016.
+Average inventory per store decreased slightly year-over-year principally due to an improvement in inventory turns of seasonal and cold-weather merchandise at the end of fiscal 2017 as compared to fiscal 2016. - Accounts payable increased primarily as a result of new store growth along with timing of payments to vendors.